jakenmoore/jakenmoore.github.io/content/posts/300swingschallenge.md

 So I would say my preparation for 300 a day with 24kg was not perfect and I don't recommend it.
 Far better would be to build up weight, sets and reps.
-In addition, I started the 300 in as tough a way as possible, doing a workout of 20 reps each minute on the minute for 15 minutes.
-This was very tough.
-The next day I felt tired.
+In addition, I started the 300 in an 'all-in' way, doing a workout of 20 reps each minute on the minute for 15 minutes.
+This was silly for day 1 and the next day I felt tired.

 For the first week the challenge was a little draining.
 I switched to 20 sets of 15, emom, so it was a nice 20 minute workout.
 My lower back felt tired during